The American from California in Denmark for a decade.

-Actually, it was not just the changes I experienced in language, culture, climate, work environments and personal lifestyle, but in myself.
-At first, I felt that I had lost my own identity and worked hard to regain a sense of myself here.
+Actually, it was not just the changes I experienced in the language, culture, climate, work environments and personal lifestyle, which I found so challenging — but especially in myself.
+At first, I felt that I had lost my own identity and really had to work hard over the first few years to regain my sense of self here.

-So I can really appreciate working with all kinds of people from different backgrounds, cultures, economic status, and life experiences and treat all clients equally with empathy, compassion and support.
-Nonetheless, I am always touched by each person’s unique life story.
+So I can really appreciate working with all kinds of people from different backgrounds, cultures, genders, ages, identities/ transitions, orientations, socio-economic status, and life experiences.
+I treat all clients equally with respect, compassion and confidentiality.